AdamZWinter/alt13node/README.md

    and scientific corporations.
 * The network is capable of transaction throughput levels that can accommodate all modern commerce.
-* Transaction fees are a source of revenue for the node operators.
+* Transaction fees are a source of revenue/funding for the node operators.
 * The general population can contribute to the charity of their choice simply by choosing which nodes to route their transactions to; thereby dedicating the transaction fees to those organizations.